jscianna/Decentland-Directory/docs/decentland.md

 <h1>Synopsis</h1>
 Since most traditional social media platforms are centralized, the emerging decentralized social media platforms promise a different way of data production and control.
-Most importantly, it enables users to have full control over their data with no limits, and that's what <b>w3gram</b> will provide.
+Most importantly, it enables users to have full control over their data with no limits, and that's what <b>decent land</b> will provide.

-<h1>w3gram as a word</h1>
+<h1>decent land as a word</h1>

-- <i>"w3" :</i> reffers to web3.0 , a decentralised, open source, peer to peer protocol.
+- <i>"decent" :</i> nodding to decency and decentralization in the same time.
-- <i>"gram" </i> indicating a drawing or something written or recorded
+- <i>"land" </i> indicating the sum of tribuses (communities) created over the protocol.

-Therefore <i><b>w3gram</i></b> indicates the act of writing on blockchain.
+Therefore <i><b>decent land</i></b> reffers to the hope of creating a decent monetized social network.

 <h1>Inspirations</h1>
-w3gram is hybrid of several ideas combined into one merger protocol:
+decent land is hybrid of several ideas combined into one merger protocol:

 <h2>reddit:</h2>
 Reddit is a community-determined aggregator of content.
 It is a social platform where users submit posts that other users 'upvote' or 'downvote' based on if they like it.